AlasdairHanson/Group-3-Final-Project/README.md

 ### Backend (Alasdair)

-The backend is a Spring Boot micro service written in Java SE that enables the frontend to communicate with a database.
+The backend is a Spring Boot application written in Java SE that enables the frontend to communicate with a database.
 It is deployed inside a Docker container where it listens for HTTP CRUD (Create, Read, Update, Delete) requests from the frontend and performs SQL queries on a connected database.

 ![Backend Diagram](https://user-images.githubusercontent.com/71394754/102358242-33700600-3fa7-11eb-87ee-e2fd9c46bc9f.png)